Overview of the “Relevant” Bible Reading Guide Year

 I assigned David’s, Solomon’s and Moses’ Psalms next to the chapters that led to their being written.
 I never realized David wrote a Psalms for Solomon’s crowning.
 There were Psalms written before the exile and after the exile.
 I assigned them to the corresponding books and chapters.

 When I reached the time of the prophets I hit another snag.
 I wanted to read the prophecies near the chapter of the event it was referring to.
 Once again I scoured the footnotes.
-I tried piecing it together like a puzzle.
-I realized jumping back and forth and all over would be confusing.
 I went back to the notes at the front of each book and recorded the dates.
 I assigned the books chronologically.
 If the chapter referred to a certain date, king or event I did assign it to coincide them.

-Easter is on a different day every year.
-We are reading the history of kings.
+Easter is on a different day every year, during the time we are reading the history of the kings.
 It is easy to pause and read the Easter chapters and start on the next king after Easter week.
 We pause again to read the New Testament on the day of Pentecost and continue with the history of the Kings.

 As we finish the events of the Old Testament the temple is rebuilt and the wall around Jerusalem is rebuilt.
 We read the first chapters of 1 Chronicles.
 They list the names starting with Adam down to the names of the descendants who moved back to Jerusalem after the exile.
 We study those chapters in September when children return to school.
 The list of names is right before we read the account of Adam in Genesis.

-The beauty of the “Relevant” Bible reading guide is there is no beginning or end.
+The beauty of the “Relevant” Bible Reading Guide is there is no beginning or end.
 It is perpetual, with yearly adjustments for Easter.
 You can start on any day of the year.
-It takes 15 minutes for each assigned reading.
-Why not start today!
+It takes 10-15 minutes for each assigned reading.